dstcyr/tetris-remake/README.md

 ## HOW TO PLAY

-The controls are the same as the defaults used on most Emulator for a NES controller.
+The controls are the same as the defaults used on most emulators for NES controllers.